JazminAra/empresa-laravel/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## PROJECT DESCRIPTION

+- The routes are login, contact, us and people.
+- It is executed with php artisan serve First, the project is created with the command composer create-project laravel/laravel PROJECTNAME but having XAMPP and download and install https://getcomposer.org/Composer-Setup.exe Then we open the project in the terminal cd PROJECTNAME The main layout of the views with Bootstrap, has page navigation with header and footer.
+Controllers were used with the command php artisan make:controller CONTROLLERNAME --reosource with the most used methods index(), create(), store(), show(), edit(), update() and destroy().
+- We connect the DB in the .env file:
+   DB_DATABASE=laravel
+   DB_USERNAME=root
+   DB_PASSWORD=
+- The DB is created in phyMyAdmin.
+Migrations were used with the php artisan migrate command and update migrations php artisan migrate:fresh
+- Models were used php artisan make:model MODELNAME -m
+- Records were inserted into the DB with new routes using route resource and FormRequestValidation with validations in the fields, messages were displayed with the php artisan make:request CreateROUTE_NAMERequest command and rules were added
+- Deleting and updating records with Eloquent was implemented, a contact form with validations and translating the validations, the sending to an email was processed with the php artisan make:mail command to display it in Mailtrap.
+- Flash Messages were implemented to other processes.
+- User Login and Registration was implemented for the system
+- Middlewares were added to verify the logged in user and in the routes
+- Images were added in person details and in the DB table, they were shown as Boostrap cards and the images were validated
+- Update and Delete Images was implemented, the images were optimized, in Events and Listeners with the php artisan event: generate command.
+- Queues or Work Queues were added in Laravel with the php artisan queue: table command and the php artisan queue: work is turned on
+- Delete and Update Categories were implemented in people, also in the relational DB table and the Categories were selected in the Form and People were filtered by Categories.

 ## DESCRIPCIÓN DEL PROYECTO

 - Las rutas son login, contacto, nosotros y personas.